equinor/data-science-template/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Statoil/data-science-template/badge.svg?branch=master)](https://coveralls.io/github/Statoil/data-science-template?branch=master)

 # Data Science Template
-This is a starter template for data science projects.
+This is a starter template for data science projects in Equinor, however it may also be useful for others.
 It contains many of the essential artifacts that you will need and presents a number of best practices including a standard template to guide and gather information relating to the process and specific use case.

 As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.